Vahagn Khachaturyan

 Vahagn Garniki Khachaturyan (Վահագն Գառնիկի Խաչատուրյան, /hy/; born 22 April 1959) is an Armenian economist and politician who has served as the fifth and current president of Armenia since 2022.
 He previously served as mayor of Yerevan from 1992 to 1996 and minister of High-Tech Industry from 2021 to 2022 under Prime Minister Nikol Pashinyan.

 He was a member of the Armenian National Congress (ANC) until his resignation in 2022, although he had not participated in party activities since 2017.
 He led the ANC list in the 2013 Yerevan City Council election.

-Personal life
+Early life and career

 Khachaturyan was born in 1959 in Sisian.
-He is married to Anahit Minasyan and has two children.
-Besides his native Armenian, he also speaks Russian and English.

-Early career

-He graduated from the Yerevan Institute of National Economy in 1980, with the qualification of economist.
+He graduated from the Yerevan Institute of National Economy in 1980, with the qualification of an economist.
 From 1980 to 1982, he served in the Soviet Army.
-After fulfilling his national service, he carried out for the next decade pedagogical activities at the Yerevan Institute, working for the first eight years at the HrazdanMash (Hrazdan Instrumental Production) Enterprise as an economist and then at the Mars Factory as the deputy general director until 1992.
+After fulfilling his national service, he carried out, for the next decade, pedagogical activities at the Yerevan Institute, working for the first eight years at the HrazdanMash (Hrazdan Instrumental Production) Enterprise as an economist and then at the Mars Factory as the deputy general director until 1992.